chiennguyen196/channels/README.md

 # channels
-A toolkit for working with golang channel
+A toolkit for working with golang channels